gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Sets the super user group for Azure Information Protection.

 ### [Set-AipServiceTemplateProperty](Set-AipServiceTemplateProperty.md)
-**Classic client only.** Updates a property or properties of a protection template for Azure Information Protection.
+Updates a property or properties of a protection template for Azure Information Protection.

 ### [Use-AipServiceKeyVaultKey](Use-AipServiceKeyVaultKey.md)
 Tells Azure Information Protection to use a customer-managed tenant key in Azure Key Vault.